 - Ensure you have woollens as Shillong tends to be the coldest place in state.
 Cherrapunjee or other places closer to Bangladesh are relatively warm due to plains nearby

 - Shillong seems to be struggling with rising population and traffic on roads.
-Traffic jams or slow moving traffic is common due to narrow roads and hardly any flyovers in place.
 It is hence recommended you start early in morning to get in or out of city.
 If you start after 9AM, it can take you an hour or so (depending on where you start from) to get out of the city on your way to your next destination.
 Also remember that sun sets very early, at around 4 pm in the North Eastern states of India.
 Make sure you plan your sightseeing according.

 - Smoking and usage of plastics are strictly banned in Mawlynnong.
 Even the tourists are urged not to throw their plastic bottles in the waste bins and to carry them out of the village themselves.